michaeljolley/number-one/README.md

 | VIDEO_API_KEY         | Vonage Video API (previously TokBox) API key     |
 | VIDEO_API_SECRET      | Vonage (previously TokBox) API Secret            |

+### TWITCH_CLIENT_ID and TWITCH_CLIENT_SECRET

+The `TWITCH_CLIENT_ID` and `TWITCH_CLIENT_SECRET` can be obtained through the [Twitch Developer Console](https://dev.twitch.tv/console), specifically under [Applications](https://dev.twitch.tv/console/apps).
+You will need to register a new application.
+Once you've supplied the required information, the Client ID is listed near the bottom of the page, and there exists a "New Secret" button for obtaining the Client Secret.

+### TWITCH_BOT_AUTH_TOKEN

+The `TWITCH_BOT_AUTH_TOKEN` can be obtained from the [Twitch Chat OAuth Password Generator](https://twitchapps.com/tmi/).
+Note that you will need to be signed in as the bot's account prior to generating the token.

 ## Release Notes

 See [CHANGELOG.md](CHANGELOG.md)